 I am sure you see the different dialysis centers around your neighborhoods.
 In a center, the dialysis treatments are given either on Monday-‐Wednesday-‐Friday or Tuesday-‐Thursday-Saturday.
 One hemodialysis session can last anywhere from 3 hours (eg. small elderly lady) to 5 hours (eg. a large male).

-During peritoneal dialysis (PD), blood vessels lining your peritoneum (peritoneal membrane) do the job for the kidney arteries .
-A machine is used to warm and push cleansing fluid called dianeal (or dialysate-‐ which is a solution that contains glucose,potassium, salt ,calcium etc) into your peritoneum.
-A surgeon places a plastic tube called a Tenckhoff Catheter into your peritoneal cavity to make an access so that the dianeal can flow easily into and out of your peritoneal space.
-As blood enters the lining of your peritoneum membrane it is in close proximity to the dianeal.
+During peritoneal dialysis (PD), blood vessels lining your peritoneum (peritoneal membrane) do the job for the kidney arteries.
+A machine is used to warm and push cleansing fluid called dianeal (or dialysate-‐ which is a solution that contains glucose, potassium, salt, calcium, etc) into your peritoneum.
+A surgeon places a plastic tube called a Tenckhoff Catheter into your peritoneal cavity to make an ‘access’ so that the dianeal can flow easily into and out of your peritoneal space.
+As blood enters the lining of your peritoneum membrane it is near the dianeal fluid.
 There is a shift of urea/minerals/ glucose/water/etc.between this membrane.
-The excess water and waste products are then removed when the peritoneum is drained via the Tenckhoff Catheter into a separate bag or with extension tubing that is place in the patient’s toilet.
+The excess water and waste products are then removed when the peritoneum is drained via the Tenckhoff Catheter into a separate bag or with extension tubing that is placed in the patient’s toilet.
 This whole process (pushing fluid in/filling the cavity/draining out of cavity)…..is called an “exchange.”

-So RMD writes a prescription for the peritoneal dialysis nurse to set the machine for ‘X’ number of exchanges the dialysis patient must do to get good cleaning of his/her blood.
+So a dialysis prescription will tell the nurse how to program the PD machine for ‘X’ number of exchanges the dialysis patient must do to get good cleaning of his/her blood.
 One exchange (or dialysis Rx): Fill time: 10-‐20 minutes to place the volume in your cavity.
 Dwell time: how long it takes to undergo the chemistry that I attempted to oversimplify for you above across the peritoneum membrane.
 Drain time: another 20 minutes.
-In other words a person can undergo 5-‐7 of these ‘exchanges’ in one day.
+In other words, a person can undergo 5-‐7 of these ‘exchanges’ in one day.

 There are various ways to receive PD.
 Acute schedule, chronic schedules CAPD, CCPD, NIPD or various combinations thereof.
 Below are the two most popular.